nuuuwan/lk_admin_regions/README.md

 This repository uses the ISO 3166-1 alpha-2 codes as the primary key for every region.
 A region's code comprises its parent region's code followed by a numerical code.
 These segments reflect the nested administrative hierarchy and ensure consistent ordering.

+The ISO 3166-2 standard, which defines codes for the principal subdivisions of countries, was first published in December 1998.
+This established the framework for standardized region identifiers used in this repository.

 ### Example Regions and Code

 | Level    | id pattern         | Example                                             |